ehehdadaltd/highscore-tables-javascript-client-library/README.md

 * Summary of set up

+This library is accessible using volojs.

+Use the command below to add it as dependency:

+volo add ehehdadaltd/highscore-tables-javascript-client-library

-Add a <script> tag in your web page to access to the library.js file.
+If you are not using volojs, add a <script> tag in your web page to access to the library.js file.

 * Configuration